Instant Search Outlook 2003 Version

 Microsoft Outlook 2007 has brought many improvements in its various tools and options.
-Searching and Finding items is one of the new improvements and features that bring convenience and user friendly interface for its users.
+Searching and Finding items are one of the new improvements and features that bring convenience and user friendly interface for its users.
 This version refers the Find command as Instant Search and it has features to search results instantly having several most commonly used search criteria available to the users.

 This option can be selected either by pressing the short key i.e. Ctrl+E or going to Tools>Instant Search menu and clicking instant search.
 As depicted in the first screen shot.
-The users are given he search bar as shown in the second screen shot.
+The users are given the search bar as shown in the second screen shot.

 Expand or Minimize the Query Builder

-This is another new feature available to the users and it allows users to refine the query as per their requirements staying in their inbox and searching results instantly.
+This is another new feature available to the users and it allows users to refine the query as per their requirements staying in their Inbox and searching results instantly.
 The option is available in Tools>Instant Search menu.
 It can also be accessed with a short key i.e. “Ctrl+Alt+W”.
-The search criterion is depicted in the second screen shot below.
+The search criterion is depicted in the second screenshot below.

 Search All Mail Items

 Users can select to search the required item through Search All Mail Items as the search is automatically applied on all the folders and users may access to the required item without setting specific folder options.
 This option can also be accessed by pressing “Ctrl+Alt+A”.
-The second screen shot shows how the search bar is updated for its users to search an item from All Mail Items.
+The second screen shot shows how the search bar is updated for its users to search an item for All Mail Items.

-Microsoft Outlook 2007 has also allowed users to search their desktop and the search is applied on the hard drive of the users.
+Microsoft Outlook 2007 has also allowed users to search their desktop and the search is applied to the hard drive of the users.
 The option can be accessed through Instant Search menu or short key “Ctrl+Alt+K”.

 Indexing is the process of getting the information ready to be searched in an efficient way when required.
 Users can check the status of indexing or indexed items after downloading their emails.
 Indexing status can be checked through Instant Search menu in Tools.
 The second screen shot is depicting the indexing status window.